donalffons/opencascade.js/README.md

 ## Who is going to keep this project up-to-date with the OpenCascade library?

 This project is (hopefully) keeping itself (mostly) up-to-date with the OpenCascade library, since most bindings are generated automatically.

-# Use it

-1. Add the library as a dependency to your project

-    ```sh
-    # with yarn
-    yarn add opencascade.js
-    # with npm
-    npm install opencascade.js
-    ```

-2. Assuming that you use webpack in your project, you need to add the following configuration to your `webpack.config.js`

-    ``` javascript
-    module: {
-      rules: [
-        {
-          test: /opencascade\.wasm\.wasm$/,
-          type: "javascript/auto",
-          loader: "file-loader"
-        }
-      ]
-    },
-    node: {
-      fs: "empty"
-    }
-    ```
-    You will also need to add `file-loader` as a dev-dependency to your project, i.e.

-    ```sh
-    # with yarn
-    yarn add file-loader --dev
-    # with npm
-    npm install file-loader --save-dev
-    ```

-    This will

-    * make sure that the path to the opencascade WASM file is made available by webpack.
-This is required to enable support for `WebAssembly.InstantiateStreaming` & Co.
-    * stop webpack from complaining about `fs` being undefined in the Emscripten-generated loading script.

-    For more info, see [here](https://gist.github.com/surma/b2705b6cca29357ebea1c9e6e15684cc).

-3. Use the library in your project:
-    ``` javascript
-    import { initOpenCascade } from "opencascade.js";
-    initOpenCascade().then(openCascade => {
-      // use it!
-    });
-    ```
-    This code will load the WebAssembly version of the library.

 # Contributing